kubesure/docs/README.md

 **0.2 features**

-1. Create UI.
+1. Create UI with micro web deployment
-2. Enhance model after 0.1
-3. logging with fluentd and elastic for logging with fluentd as sidecar
+2. Logging with fluentd and elastic
-4. Post events to Kakfa for data analysis biz moments is TBD
+3. Post events to Kakfa for data analysis biz moments is TBD
-5. Kube ingress
+4. Kube ingress
-6. Reinsurance
-7. refactor project template for polygot micro services
+5. Fix defects

 **0.3 Features**